-The VAPALS-ELCAP (VA Partnership to increase Access to Lung Screening - Early Lung Cancer Action Program) Lung Cancer Screening Management System is owned by the VA-PALS program officeand sponsored by the Veterans Health Administration (VHA) Office of Specialty Care Services.
+- A. What is the IT system name and the name of the program office that owns the IT system?
+The VAPALS-ELCAP (VA Partnership to increase Access to Lung Screening Early Lung Cancer Action Program) Lung Cancer Screening Management System is owned by the VA-PALS program office and sponsored by the Veterans Health Administration (VHA) Office of Specialty Care Services for Office of Healthcare Innovation and Learning (OHIL). - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
 The purpose of VAPALS-ELCAP is to aid clinicians in tracking and managing lung cancer screening programs at VA medical centers.
 The web-based interface has structured forms in which VA clinicians document Veterans' enrollment in a lung cancer screening program and enter the results of their radiology scans and any resulting follow-up procedures.
 The VAPALS-ELCAP software communicates bidirectionally with Enterprise VistA such that documentation entered into the web-based forms is added as a note in the patient's medical record.
 Clinicians use VAPALS-ELCAP to run program management reports that, for example, list patients who are due for a screening CT scan or a follow-up procedure.
 These management reports help local program coordinators to ensure timely transitions between screening, follow-up procedures, cancer diagnosis, and cancer care.
 These functionalities support VHA's mission by improving the effectiveness, quality, and safety of lung screening programs which are currently serving thousands of VHA enrollees.